Master of Arts in Digital Studies

 Students in the one-year version of the master’s program take courses full-time on the University of Chicago campus for one academic year, from late September to the end of May.
 They do not do a master’s thesis.

-Students in the one-year version of the master’s program take three courses per quarter in the Autumn, Winter, and Spring quarters, for a total of nine courses, including six core courses in Digital Studies (DIGS) and three elective courses.
+Students doing the one-year M.A. take three courses per quarter in the Autumn, Winter, and Spring quarters, for a total of nine courses, including six core courses in Digital Studies (DIGS) and three elective courses.
 The elective courses may be in any department of the humanities or social sciences.

 Autumn Quarter